cbshields/CarolineShields-ReactRedux-app/notes.md

    look like this: fetch('http://localhost:3000/api/v1/cars')

 Controllers
-  -we will need to namespace these as well
+  -we will need to namespace these as well (ex: Api::V1:CarsController)